aiosadchy/utl/README.md

 # utl
-Simple general purpose utility library for modern C++
+A simple general purpose utility library for modern C++